 [This post was originally published on 10/19/2015 and updated on 3/5/2019.]

 Students ask our Training Consultants this question often.
-The simple answer is yes.
-However, the answer depends on your intended specialty in cyber security.
-For managers, offensive and defensive cyber security professionals, the answer varies.
+The simple answer is yes, you need programming skills for a cybersecurity career.
+However, the answer depends on your intended specialty in cybersecurity.
+For managers, offensive and defensive cybersecurity professionals, the answer varies.

 Programming knowledge proves essential for analyzing software for vulnerabilities, identifying malicious software, and other tasks required for cyber security analysts.

 Quora answered this question about programming knowledge for cybersecurity specialties.
 The best answer provided elucidates how programming and coding skills necessary depend on whether you specialize in web app security, software security, malware analysis, network security, or computer forensics.
 What to draw from this advice is that programming knowledge gives you an edge over other security professionals without those skills.

 The ideal cybersecurity professional possesses knowledge in system architectures, system administration, operating systems, networking, virtualization software, and other major components of IT systems.
 A comprehensive understanding of systems architecture allows you to have a big picture view to see where possible vulnerabilities lie, and how to potentially protect all access points from attacks.
 The CompTIA Security+ certification tests for this broad range of knowledge, but having the certification doesn’t verify your ability to apply the knowledge.